Before You Apply

 -

-We do not have a preference for style.
+WWe do not have a preference for style.
 However, keep in mind that writing flash fic with tight word counts is a different skill set than writing long fic.
-The more samples you have of 700 word or less writing, the better!
+For calendar writers, he more samples you have of 700 word or less writing, the better!
+Zine writer samples should be between 1000 - 2000 words.
+If you have mostly written fic longer than these caps, you are welcome to submit excerpts from longer pieces.

 -